frcdesign/FRCDesign.org/docs/design-guide/stage1/1A-onshapeFundamentals.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/design-guide/stage1a/exercises/e5/e5s10.gif" style="width:100%">
       <figcaption>10.
 Insert the assembly and only fix the gearbox plate.
 Mate the spacer to the plate.
-Then, use the <code>Replicate</code> tool to replicate the spacer onto the other spacer locations. </figcaption>
+Then, use the <code>Replicate</code> tool to replicate the spacer and its associated mate onto the other spacer locations. </figcaption>
     </figure>
   </div>